Avaiga/taipy-doc/docs/knowledge_base/demos/stock-visualization.md

 # Conclusion

-Our Stock Visualization demo showcases the power of Taipy GUI and Prophet in simplifying data visualization for financial insights.
-Whether you're an investor looking for historical data or an analyst predicting future trends, our dashboard offers a user-friendly platform to enhance your decision-making process.
+Our Stock Visualization demo highlights the capability of Taipy GUI and Prophet in streamlining data visualization for financial insights.
+Whether you're an investor seeking historical data or an analyst predicting future trends, our dashboard provides a user-friendly platform to improve your decision-making process.

 You can explore the application, add new tickers to the list, and unlock the potential of Taipy in transforming financial data into actionable insights.